Is the subject of puppy feeding causing you turmoil?

 Organic dog food is food that's grown and prepared using environmentally friendly practices and is free from herbicides and pesticides.

 An organic dog food diet can have some great benefits for your pet.
-Apart from keeping him looking in tip-top condition, it can also add precious years to his life.
+Apart from keeping your Cocker looking in tip-top condition, it can also add precious years to his life.

-It's not essential to feed your puppy organic food, but it is essential to use good quality ingredients.
+Whilst it may not be strictly necessary to feed your puppy organic dog food, it is essential to use good quality ingredients.
 If it's not good enough for human consumption, it's not good enough for your Cocker Spaniel!

-Treats are very often given as a reward for good behavior or during training, but unfortunately, they're not very nutritional.
+Treats are often given as a reward for good behaviour or during training, but unfortunately, they're not very nutritional.

-Check the label so that you're aware of exactly which ingredients are in the treats you buy your pup because some can contain excessive amounts of salt, sugar, and fats.
+Check the label to know precisely what goes into the treats you're feeding your puppy because some can contain excessive amounts of salt, sugar, and fats.

-They very often contain artificial flavors and colors too.
+They very often contain artificial flavours and colours too.

-Dental sticks are another healthy option if you want to reward your dog for good behavior and as a bonus, they will help to clean the plaque off his teeth.
+Dental sticks are another healthy option if you want to reward your dog for good behaviour; as a bonus, they will help clean the plaque off his teeth.

 Please don't feed your puppy table scraps.

-And don't forget, any (good) treats or extras given to your dog during the course of a day should be offset against his daily food allowance otherwise your puppy is going to get fat!
+And don't forget, any (healthy) treats or extras fed to your dog during a day should be offset against his daily food allowance; otherwise, your puppy will get fat!

-At this point I'd also like to mention that there are many every-day human foods that can be poisonous to dogs and especially puppies.
+At this point, I'd also like to mention that many everyday human foods can be poisonous to dogs, and especially puppies.

-If your dog believes that you or any other member of your family are a threat to his food he may become aggressive and food aggression can get very nasty.
+If your dog believes that you or any other family member are a threat to his food, he may become aggressive, and food aggression can get very nasty.

-I recommend you take a look at this article so that you know what to look for.
-It describes the early warning signs of food aggression and steps you can take to either prevent it happening in the first place, or if it's too late, how to remedy it.
+I recommend you read this article to help you understand more about dog food aggression.
+It describes the early warning signs and explains steps you can take to prevent it from happening in the first place or, if it's too late, how you can help remedy it.